Kevin Mitchell (musician): 2012–2013: Familiar Stranger

 For Mitchell, Familiar Stranger is a progression beyond what can be heard in his previous work: "I don't sit and listen to alt-country and folk music all day anymore… if I had made another record with the same sort of musical pallet as the last two I would have been forcing it."
 Mitchell further explained that Goldfrapp, Santigold, Wilco and Spoon were some of his musical interests during the creation of the fourth album.
 Triple J announcer, Richard Kingsmill, previewed Familiar Stranger on 3 February 2013.

 "Go" was the second single and features backing vocals from Scarlett Stevens of the Perth indie band, San Cisco.
 The music video for "Go" was published on the BobEvansMusic YouTube channel on 7 February 2013.
 The "Go" music video contains a cameo appearance by Tim Rogers, who portrays the "cool" nemesis of Mitchell's goofy and unlucky character.

 Following the "Go" music video, Mitchell released a video parody, entitled "Bob Evans' Big Pre-album interview", to promote Familiar Stranger.
 He explained in a radio interview on 18 February 2013 that, while the previous two albums are "Nashville-sounding", for Familiar Stranger he sought to "make a record that sounded like an awesome version of my garage."
 Mitchell also announced the participation of guest singer Dune (pseudonym for Jade McRae), In terms of inspiration, Mitchell cryptically stated that the album was about his "recent run ins with the universe, taking away and giving back."

 In March 2013, Mitchell stated, during an ABC Radio National interview, that his fellow Jebediah members "kind of put up with him [Bob Evans]; they tolerate him.
 Ahh ...
 You know, I think they understand why he's around, and why he needs to do what he does ... but sometimes i think they look at him with a sort of sense of bemusement."
 In relation to their extraneous musical activities, Mitchell explained that "they 'moonlight' in other local Perth outfits."
 As Bob Evans, he participated in the Townsville and Adelaide heats of the Telstra Road to Discovery competition which encouraged "unsigned musical talent" from within Australia to enter.
-Mitchell played on 8 August and 17 August 2013 at Adelaide University and the Townsville Cultural Festival, respectively.
+Mitchell played on 8 August and 17 August 2013 at the University of Adelaide and the Townsville Cultural Festival, respectively.